purraricat/SlimeVR-CheeseCake-PandaTrackers/docs/LSM6DSV-tips.md

 # LSM6DSV Best Practices

+**2025 Update:** Panda Trackers use new firmware in 2025.
+It does not have 6 sides calibration anymore.
+Current reset times are 90 min.
+The guide bellow is only for trackers that still use old **sfusion** firmware.

 This guide discusses how to achieve great performance (consistent +45 min resets) using trackers with LSM6DSV IMU.
 You can skip hardware and firmware parts, if you are using Panda Trackers (LSM6DSV).

  ## Six sides calibration